newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are New Mexico Arrest Records Free?

 It depends on whether the interested party requests an electronic or printed record.
 Generally, arrest record custodians in New Mexico do not charge fees for arrest records disseminated electronically.
 However, members of the public who require printed copies of arrest records may be asked to pay a reasonable cost per copy.
+Similarly, individuals may need to pay fees to obtain arrest records from third-party websites.

 disclaimer